screwdriver-cd/guide/docs/user-guide/configuration/jobconfiguration.md

       url: "#shared"
 ---
 # Job configuration
 Jobs are how you define what happens in every build.
 Every job configuration must consist of an `image` and a list of `steps`, or a `template`.
-It also defines trigger requirement for the job using [`requires`](/user-guide/configuration/workflow)
+It also defines trigger requirement for the job using `requires`.
+See [workflow](/user-guide/configuration/workflow) for detailed usage of `requires` to create pipeline workflow.

 #### Example
 ```